pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ## Usage restrictions

 - BR only supports TiDB v3.1 or later versions.
-- TiDB cannot perform the backup operation when executing DDL operations.
+- TiDB cannot perform backup operation when executing DDL operations.
 - Currently TiDB does not support backing up and restoring partition tables.
-- Currently you can perform the restoration only on new clusters.
+- Currently you can perform restoration only on new clusters.

 ## Examples